dipkorimon/Scholarly-Circle/README.md

 # Scholarly Circle

-Scholarly Circle is a project and research paper-sharing platform for the Department of Computer Science and Telecommunication Engineering, Noakhali Science and Technology University.
+Scholarly Circle is a project reports and research paper-sharing platform for the Department of Computer Science and Telecommunication Engineering, Noakhali Science and Technology University.

 Scholarly Circle offers a variety of features, including: